 Antioxidants & Older Dogs

 If your dog is getting up in years, cantaloupe makes sense.
 It has anti-inflammatory and antioxidant properties.
-Some older dogs may not produce sufficient levels of vitamin C which contributes to poor health.
+Some older dogs may not produce enough vitamin C which contributes to poor health.

 Cantaloupe, in this sense, can be a great food supplement.
 It’s difficult to know if your dog actually needs the extra vitamins.
-If they can handle this fruit, it can be beneficial for such cases.
+If they can handle this fruit, also known as Cucumis melo, it can be beneficial.

 How to Serve This Melon